alaugks/spring-messagesource-xliff/README.md

 ```
 -->

-## 9. Full Example
+## Full Example

-A complete example using Spring Boot, mixing XLIFF 1.2 and XLIFF 2.1 translation files: https://github.com/alaugks/spring-messagesource-xliff-example-spring-boot
+A complete example using Spring Boot, including the use of XLIFF 1.2 and XLIFF 2.1 translation files: https://github.com/alaugks/spring-xliff-translation-example-spring-boot

-## 10. Support
+## Support

-If you have questions, comments or feature requests please use the [Discussions](https://github.com/alaugks/spring-xliff-translation/discussions) section.
+If you have any questions, comments or feature requests, please use the [Discussions](https://github.com/alaugks/spring-xliff-translation/discussions) section to contact me.